 The Subschema DDL (SDDL) is compiled by the same DDL compiler as the Schema DDL.
-The SDDL compiler statements are described in table 12 on page 68.
+The SDDL compiler statements are described in table 12 of "Compiling the Schema DDL".

 The Subschema DDL must be assigned as an input file to the DDL compiler.
 When compilation is finished, the compiled subschema description is stored in the DBCOM (Database Compiler Realm).
 Later BGSSIA uses this information to set up the SSIA in the DBDIR (Database Directory).
 In addition, the DDL compiler stores the transformed subschema derived from the compiled subschema description in the COSSD and creates a check table (CHECK-TABLE) for this subschema.
 This information is required by the COBOL compiler for the syntax and semantic checks of the DML statements.

-When a subschema which is also to be used in KDBS applications is compiled, you must specify the DDL compiler statement "SUBSCHEMA FORM IS OLD" (see page 70).
-The DDL compiler then creates the transformed subschema and the CHECK-TABLE in the format of UDS/SQL V1.2 ("old" format with 1-byte long reference numbers for record types and sets; see page 70).
+When a subschema which is also to be used in KDBS applications is compiled, you must specify the DDL compiler statement "SUBSCHEMA FORM IS OLD" (see Table12 of "Compiling the Schema DDL").
+The DDL compiler then creates the transformed subschema and the CHECK-TABLE in the format of UDS/SQL V1.2 ("old" format with 1-byte long reference numbers for record types and sets; see Table12 of "Compiling the Schema DDL").

-The COSSD is also used as input for the BCALLSI utility routine (see page 97).
+The COSSD is also used as input for the BCALLSI utility routine (see "Additional measures for CALL DML programs with BCALLSI").
 BCALLSI generates the SSITAB module, which makes the subschema information available to CALL DML programs.

-After the subschemas are compiled, the DB administrator should save the database (see section "Saving the database" on page 270).
+After the subschemas are compiled, the DB administrator should save the database (see section "Saving the database").
 This ensures that a consistent backup of the database exists.